truonghh99/FlixerMoviesApp/README.md

 The following **additional** features are implemented:

 * [x] Add a searchbar for user to search movies from the current list
+* [x] Add the ability to sort movie list based on rating / release date

 ## Video Walkthrough